tuneshverma/Crowd_counting/README.md

 training.ipynb - All the training takes place

-val.ipynb - For validating the training
+val.ipynb - For validating the training with a test image

 ## References